Parabolic automorphisms of hyperkahler manifolds: Parabolic automorphisms of hyperkahler manifolds

 \proposition Let $p$ be a parabolic automorphism preserving a Lagrangian fibration $\pi: M\to X$.
 Then some power of $p$ acts as a translation on a general fiber.

-\proof Let $T$ be a smooth fiber of $\pi$, a complex algebraic torus.
-Its group of automorphisms is the extension of the translation group by the group automorphisms, infinite in general.
-We remark nevertheless that the restriction of $p$ to $T$ must preserve a polarization.
-Indeed it is well-known (\cite{_Oguiso:Picard_}, see also section \ref{AMGM-sect} here) that the rank of the restriction map $H^2(M, \Z)\stackrel r \arrow H^2(T, \Z)$ is one.
+\proof Let $T$ be a smooth fiber of $\pi$; this is a complex torus, algebraic by \ref{fiber-torus-proj} (or by \ref{_rank_1_Proposition_} below).
+Recall that an automorphism of a compact torus $A=\C^g/\Lambda$ is induced by an affine transformation of $\C^g$ with linear part preserving $\Lambda$, and $\Aut(A)^0$ is the group of translations, in general not of finite index in $\Aut(A)$.
+If we denote by $\Aut^{\omega}(A)$ the subgroup of automorphisms preserving a K\"ahler class $\omega$, then by Fujiki-Liebermann theorem (see e.g. \cite{Fuj}) $\Aut(A)^0$ is of finite index in $\Aut^{\omega}(A)$.
+It turns out that the restriction of $p$ to $T$ must indeed preserve a polarization.
+Indeed it is well-known (\cite{_Oguiso:Picard_}, see also \ref{_rank_1_Proposition_} here) that the rank of the restriction map $H^2(M, \Z)\stackrel r \arrow H^2(T, \Z)$ is one.
 The map induced by $p$ must preserve the image of $r$.
-This implies that the restriction of a K\"ahler class from $M$ to $T$ is also preserved by $p$.
-Hence $p\restrict T$ is an isometry with respect to the Calabi-Yau metric (which is actually flat, because $T$ is a torus).
-The connected component of the unity of the group of holomorphic isometries of a flat torus coincides with the translation group, and the set of connected components is finite, because this group is compact. \endproof
+This implies that the restriction of a K\"ahler class from $M$ to $T$ is also preserved by $p$, hence the conclusion. \endproof

 \remark A complex torus $T$ is not a group, unless you fix the origin.
-However, its translation group, denoted by $\Tr(T)$, is a complex, commutative Lie group, and it is isomorphic to $T$ as a manifold.
+However, its translation group $\Aut(T)^0$ is a complex, commutative Lie group, and it is isomorphic to $T$ as a manifold.
+We denote it by $T^0$ when we want to stress the group manifold structure.

-\claim A translation $\tau_x$ of a torus $T$ by an element $x\in \Tr(T)$ has all its orbits dense if and only if $x$ is not contained in a smaller real torus $T'\subset \Tr(T)$.
-In this case, $\tau_x$ is ergodic (\cite{_Wilkinson:ergo_}).
+\claim A translation $\tau_x$ of a torus $T$ by an element $x\in T^0$ has all its orbits dense if and only if $x$ is not contained in a real subtorus $T'\subset T^0$.
+In this case, $\tau_x$ is ergodic (\ref{dense-ergodic-compact-group}).